Feo's Stuff HORROR / THRILLER

 PHANTASM was and remains Writer/Director Don Coscarelli (PHANTASM [all], BEAST MASTER,SURVIVAL QUEST) masterpiece.
 While Coscarelli has never been the best writer, what he lacked in storytelling ability, he more than made up for in vision and cinematography.
 I mean PHANTASM!
 WOW!

 PHANTASM II starts off where PHANTASM left us, with additional scenes of Mike and Reggie that were cut from the first movie.
-This kind of disturbs continuity because when the film fast forwards ahead to the present, 8 years later, A. Michael Baldwin (PHANTASM, PHANTASM III, PHANTASM IV) is no longer playing Mike.
+This kind of disturbs continuity because when the film fast forwards ahead to the present, 8 years later, A. Michael Baldwin (PHANTASM, PHANTASM III, PHANTASM IV) isn't playing Mike.
 The new actor is James LeGros (NEAR DARK, ENEMY OF THE STATE), whose facial features and beefy build are all wrong for Mike.
 Thankfully we have good old Reggie (Reggie Bannister: PHANTASM [all], WISHMASTER, BUBBA HO-TEP) who is a staple of the PHANTASM series and the awkward but nearly brave clod that we secretly recognize in ourselves.

 Bad things are happening to Mike and Reggie.
 The Tall Man (Angus Scrimm: PHANTASM [all], TRANSYLVANIA TWIST, MINDWARP, SUBSPECIES, WISHMASTER) once thought dead, has returned.
 The Tall Man is no small potatoes villain a la Jason or Michael Myers.
 The Tall Man doesn't kill off individuals or even towns.
 He is killing the world!
-That's some scope, you know?

 *